Tulugaak/YTLite/README.md

 # YouTube Plus (ex.
 YTLite)
 A flexible enhancer for YouTube on iOS, featuring over a hundred customizable options.

-This fork features the YTABConfig and NoYTPremium tweaks.
+This fork features the YTABConfig and NoYTPremium tweaks as well as simplified workflow options.

 For all YouTube versions above 20.15.1, tab bar customization will not work as of 5.2b1.